 If John were to invest using post-tax monies, John's portfolio will grow to $1.06 million.
 John will have a yearly cashflow of $151,000 investing with post-tax monies.

 John (or value J) is better off by $8,000 (rounded up) a year, just by investing through SRS instead of investing through post-tax monies.

-Do look to see how starting at different ages affects the upside that we can get
+Do look to see how starting at different ages affect the upside that we can get from SRS.

-However, the same does not apply for investment returns.
+However, the same does not apply to investment returns.
 The higher the assumed return on investment, the worse off you are.
-The intuition behind it is very simple – as the SRS account is a tax deferral scheme, if you are expecting a high investment return, better to be taxed now and invest than invest now, get your wealth grown significantly and be taxed later.
+The intuition behind it is very simple -- as the SRS account is a tax deferral scheme, if you are expecting a high investment return, it is better to be taxed now and invest than invest now, grow your wealth significantly and be taxed later.

-Anyway, if the above analysis makes sense to you, hurry set up your SRS account or top it up now to reduce your 2019 taxable income!
+Anyway, if the analysis above makes sense to you, set up your SRS account or top it up now to reduce your taxable income.
 You can set up an account online and fund it immediately with local banks.
 We have a suite of SRS investment solutions available on Endowus that you can consider.

 Investment involves risk.
 The value of investments and the income from them can go down as well as up, and you may not get the full amount you invested.
 Past performance is not an indicator nor a guarantee of future performance.
 Rates of exchange may cause the value of investments to go up or down.
 Individual stock performance does not represent the return of a fund.